 They can often be excised completely.
 In these cases, the prognosis is excellent, with 5-year-survival over 98% 9.

-If the tumour has extended into the subarachnoid space and surrounded the roots of the cauda equina, resection is often incomplete and local recurrence is likely.
+If the tumor has extended into the subarachnoid space and surrounded the roots of the cauda equina, resection is often incomplete and local recurrence is likely.

 Differential diagnosis of a small conus and filum terminale myxopapillary ependymoma includes: